 Pet Travel Essentials

 There are five things you need to remember to bring if you’re traveling with a pet.
 The key to smooth travel is to pack smart and light.
 Given the very limited space you have, you only need to prepare what’s absolutely necessary.
+Additionally, take a look at this guide if you’re planning to fly with an emotional support animal.

 A collar is arguably the most important pet accessory.
 It should be attached with a tag containing your pet’s name and your contact information.
 In case your pet wanders off, it will be easier for people to identify him.
 That way, your beloved pooch will be back to you in no time.
 Needless to say, your animal companion should have his collar on every time you’re going anywhere outside the house.